MeanFeat/Conch/README.md

 Comparing to cached values is faster.

-E.g., IF X GRTR: (uses XC as implied).
+E.g., IF X GTR: (uses XC as implied).

 Code Blocks: